 - Making the decision to stay abstinent and put forth a plan to achieve and sustain long-term recovery

-To accomplish these goals and give the alcoholic the best chance of success, an inpatient alcohol treatment plan must be carefully orchestrated and be comprised of several essential steps.
+To accomplish these goals and give the alcoholic the best chance of success, an inpatient alcohol treatment plan must be carefully orchestrated and consist of several essential steps.
 These steps are synergistic and work together to create a comprehensive recovery plan that gives clients the necessary tools, encouragement, and confidence to succeed in recovery once treatment is completed.
 Regarding the length of time treatment is needed in order to achieve these goals, it is highly recommended that clients undergo a treatment program that lasts 90 days or longer.

 While many alcohol treatment programs feature several treatment programs that last 28 to 30 days, that shorter timeframe may not provide enough of a window for the alcoholic to fully address their issues, Despite the extended time away from family, friends, and other support, research has shown that longer treatment programs give those struggling with addiction better chances at long-term sobriety and will decrease the chances of experiencing relapse.